kasuganosoras/ModelUnlocker/README.md

 ## Example

-Unlock all models in the directory and subdirectories, and output to the same directory (Override files).
+Unlock all models in the directory (not included subdirectories), and output to the same directory (Override files).

 ```
 ModelUnlocker.exe -r -i "Path/To/Models/"